Cat and Dog Allergies in Greenfield, WI

 Before you decide to rename your pets Itchy and Scratchy, pay close attention to their appearance and behavior.
 Itching and red, irritated skin often indicate pet allergies, which manifest a little differently than human allergies.
 While pets do sneeze and experience runny eyes with allergies, itching can lead to more serious problems.
 When your pet licks and scratches at the same area they damage the skin barrier, which can result in a secondary infection.

 Cat and dog allergies should be taken seriously because they can be difficult to treat if left to their own devices.
 Fortunately, our vets in Greenfield have plenty of experience treating dog and cat allergies and alleviating their symptoms.
-Call (414) 529-3577 to learn how our veterinarians can help your pet.
+Call us at (414) 529-3577 or make an appointment online to learn how our veterinarians can help your pet.

 What Types of Allergies Can Dogs & Cats Have?